tahabykl/Mastermind/README.md

-This repository contains the code of the game I created for the AP CSP Performance Task.
+This repository contains the code of the game I created for my AP CSP Performance Task.